osquery/foundation/MOVING_PARTS.md

 This is owned by the Linux Foundation

-The NS is AWS and the zone is managed within Route53 by Facebook (@theopolis).
+The NS is AWS and the zone is managed within Route53 by the osquery account.

 ### osquery GSuite